numtide/treefmt/docs/site/getting-started/configure.md

 By setting the priority fields appropriately, you can control the order in which those formatters are applied for any files they _both happen to match on_.

+## Required settings

+Each formatter must have at least one entry in the `includes` list **or** the `allowed-mimetypes` list.
+This is the minimal requirement for `treefmt` to identify which files are subject to a given formatter.

 ## Glob patterns format